 - sesame oil

-Turn the garlic bulb on its side, slice through the papery skins at the tip - not stem end - just enough to expose the cloves.
-Place in a small oven proof ramekin, and roast about 30 minutes (24 minutes convection roast) until soft and caramelized.
-Set aside to cool.
+- Preheat oven to 375 degrees (or 350 convection roast).
+Roast the garlic until you see some caramelization and the cloves are tender when pierced about 30 minutes (24 minutes convection roast).
 When cool squeeze the soft garlic cloves out of their papery skin, and set aside.
 Be careful to remove any skin from the cloves.

-While garlic roasts, place quartered potatoes in a large saucepan.
+- While garlic roasts, place potatoes in a large saucepan.
 Completely cover with water.
 Add salt.
 Cook on high heat until fork tender.
+(Time varies.)

-Drain the potatoes just prior to serving them to keep them hot.
+- Drain the potatoes just prior to serving them to keep them hot.
 Return to the pan.
 Add yogurt, broth ( a little at a time), roasted garlic, wasabi, soy, and sesame oil to achieve a firm but creamy texture.
 I suggest adding the wasabi and soy in stages to taste.
-Wasabi does provide spicy heat, and the amount is according to your taste.
-Soy sauce is salty, and adding about half to start is appropriate.
 Using a potato masher, smash the potatoes.
-Leave some lumps and the skins intact.